 IMPA maintains a 401(k) plan on behalf of all employees meeting certain eligibility requirements regarding length of employment, age and employee contributions.
-Employer contributions to the plan were approximately \$1.0 million for 2017 and 2016.
+Employer contributions to the plan were approximately \$1.1 million and \$1.0 million for 2018 and 2017, respectively.